niasantiago/Code-Wars/README.md

 # 9 Given two arrays a and b write a function comp(a, b) (orcompSame(a, b)) that checks whether the two arrays have the "same" elements, with the same multiplicities (the multiplicity of a member is the number of times it appears).
 "Same" means, here, that the elements in b are the elements in a squared, regardless of the order.
 # 10 Factorials are often used in probability and are used as an introductory problem for looping constructs.
 In this kata you will be summing together multiple factorials.
 # 11 Factorials are often used in probability and are used as an introductory problem for looping constructs.
 In this kata you will be summing together multiple factorials.
+# 12 An Arithmetic Progression is defined as one in which there is a constant difference between the consecutive terms of a given series of numbers.
+You are provided with consecutive elements of an Arithmetic Progression.
+There is however one hitch: exactly one term from the original series is missing from the set of numbers which have been given to you.
+The rest of the given series is the same as the original AP.
+Find the missing term.You have to write a function that receives a list, list size will always be at least 3 numbers.
+The missing term will never be the first or last one.